 Face and BA would of been 21/22, Hannibal 35 and Murdock about 28 in 1972.

-Kelly was not happy as she rode across the ranch, she'd been full of enthusiasm when starting this adventure.
-Seeing the world before university the following year had been a good idea.
-A country girl from England, she'd secured a job on the ranch in Lompoc.
-Her excitement at being told by the employing agent she would be working for an undisclosed movie star quickly faded.
+Unhappy, Kelly rode across the ranch.
+She'd been full of enthusiasm when starting this adventure.
+A country girl from England, who secured a job on the ranch in Lompoc.
+Her excitement after being told by the employing agent she would be working for an undisclosed movie star, quickly faded.

-Soon after arrival she found herself in the company of eight other students, all wanting to live the dream.
+Soon after arrival, she found herself in the company of eight other students, all wanting to live the dream.
 Yet they were left alone to manage the thousand acre ranch.
-Apart from the weekly arrival of the store truck with supplies and wages they never actually saw anyone.
+Apart from the weekly arrival of the store truck, they never actually saw anyone.

-Over the first three weeks all the other staff left.
-Kelly waved good bye to the last girl the day before.
-Determined to not give up on her American dream she wondered if she could stay on her own for the summer.
+Over the first three weeks the other staff left.
+Kelly waved goodbye to the last girl the day before.
+Determined to not give up on her American dream, she wondered if she could stay on her own for the summer.
 The agent probably only wanted someone living there, the cattle and horses pretty much looked after themselves.
-Working out she could earn enough to at least visit New York and see if she could pick up work there.
-Even if she didn't end up staying as long as she'd planned.
-Feeling slightly cheerier, she reached the far fence by late morning and started to track along its epic expanse, checking for weak areas or gaps.
+She could earn enough to at least visit New York and see about picking up work there.
+Feeling slightly cheerier, she reached the far fence by late morning and started to track along its epic expanse.

-In the desolate open pasture, sat below the forest edge, she saw the problem long before she reached the young steer.
-The distraught animal had his horns firmly tangled in the wire, it briefly trashed its legs weakly as she approached.
-Jumping off the pinto she had affectionately named Fred, Kelly quickly got to work.
-She bound the animals legs close to its hooves and tied a rag around his head sealing off the trapped animals sight, so it calmed.
-She then returned to her saddle bags and pulled out the wire cutters.
+In the desolate open pasture, sat below the forest edge, she saw the problem long before reaching the young steer.
+The distraught animal had his horns firmly tangled in the wire. briefly thrashing its legs weakly, as she approached.
+Jumping off the pinto, affectionately named Fred, Kelly got to work.
+Binding the animals legs close to its hooves and tying a rag around his head, sealing off the trapped animals sight, so it calmed.
+Returning to her saddle bags and pulling out the wire cutters.
 Quickly finding she didn't have the strength to cut the wire.
-Battling for an hour until her hands were red and bruised.
+Battling for an hour, until her hands were red and bruised.

 Sitting dejectedly beside the subdued animal, eating her lunch, while crying silent tears.
 It would take her the rest of the day to ride back to the ranch and call the neighbours for help.
 Even if they agreed they wouldn't reach the steer until tomorrow afternoon.
 Basically signing a death warrant for the animal.
 Not willing to accept this option, she wouldn't conform to being a feeble female.